-The Caps' 6-foot-7 Web developer -- nicknamed "Stretch" -- has occasionally dressed for practice, but nothing prepared him for a visit from the team's general manager the afternoon of Dec.
-12. With backup goalie Simeon Varlamov on a delayed flight, chances became pretty good Leonhardt might be trading the Web for a net that night.
+At 6-foot-7, the Caps’ Web developer, nicknamed “Stretch” has occasionally dressed for practice, but nothing prepared him for a visit from the team’s general manager Friday afternoon.
+With backup goalie Simeon Varlamov on a delayed flight, chances became pretty good Leonhardt would be trading the Web for a net.

 Leonhardt got to live out a dream as he dressed as the Caps’ backup goalie for their game against the Ottawa Senators.
 He participated in the pregame warm-up and was in uniform for half of the first period.

-"It was amazing to look down and see the NHL jersey on and to see players such as [Sergei] Federov on the ice," said Leonhardt, recalling his 10 minutes on the bench.
+“It was amazing to look down and see the NHL jersey on and to see players such as (Sergei) Federov on the ice,” said Leonhardt, recalling his 10 game minutes on the bench.

-"Stepping out on the ice with the sound of the crowd, you get back into your regular stretching and warm-up routine," said Leonhardt, who played with the Lakers during the 2003-04 and 2004-05 seasons.
+“Stepping out on the ice with the sound of the crowd, you get back into your regular stretching and warm-up routine,” Leonhardt said.

-Former Laker and current Washington Capitals Web developer Brett Leonhardt got to live out his dream as an NHL goalie -- for 10 minutes -- in December.
-Above, he warms up with Caps star Alex Ovechkin.
-(Photo courtesy of Ron Weinberg)
+PHOTO CAPTION: Night Cap—Former Laker and current Washington Capitals Web developer Brett Leonhardt was called up for the opportunity of a lifetime when he became an NHL goalie for 10 minutes of Friday’s game.
+Here he warms up with Caps star Alex Ovechkin.
+(Photo courtesy of Ron Weinstock)